-Dennis' story involves an Aboriginal/First Nation family living in a rural and remote community.
+Dennis' story involves an Indigenous family living in a rural and remote community.
 Dennis' parent shares more about his unilateral hearing.

 - JC's story features a parent's reflection of their journey to find full language access for their Deaf son through American Sign Language.

 Jesse's story is about microtia/atresia and bone conduction hearing aids.